-- Ensuring that learners possess the skills and knowledge to learn and perform the techniques - Obtaining prior written informed consent from the patient - Utilizing aseptic conditions and appropriate equipment and instruments - Ensuring that instructors provide sufficient clinical supervision - Providing continuity of care - Providing emergency services - 6.0 5.0 The Provider demonstrates its independence from commercial interests and other funding sources by demonstrating absence of commercial bias, appropriate management of external funds, and appropriate management of advertising and exhibits.
-The Provider shall be independent from commercial interests by ensuring absence of commercial bias, appropriate management of external funds, and appropriate management of advertising and exhibits. - 6.1 5.1 The Provider shall ensureestablish independence of its continuing education activities from conflict of interest, bias, or influence documented by means of a signed written agreement between the Provider and any commercial interest or organization providing commercial support (financial or in-kind) for continuing education activities.
+- Ensuring that learners possess the skills and knowledge to learn and perform the techniques - Obtaining prior written informed consent from the patient - Utilizing aseptic conditions and appropriate equipment and instruments - Ensuring that instructors provide sufficient clinical supervision - Providing continuity of care - Providing emergency services

+5.0 The Provider shall be independent from commercial interests by ensuring absence of commercial bias, appropriate management of external funds, and appropriate management of advertising and exhibits.

+5.1 The Provider shall establish independence of its continuing education activities from conflict of interest, bias, or influence documented by a signed written agreement between the Provider and any commercial interest or organization providing commercial support (financial or in-kind) for continuing education activities.